History of Churches & Burial Grounds

 We do not store the old parish registers - these are kept now in the Cambridgeshire County Records Office and not in our churches.
 They have a search service for people who cannot visit to search their archives, but there is a charge for this.
 The County Records Office holds the records of St. Giles' Church for Baptisms -1585-1969, Marriages - 1607-1974, Burials - 1609-1957 and Banns of marriage 1755-1969.

 There is a recently formed group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the ground for the public benefit as a place of remembrance, spirituality, history and nature.
-They welcome new members and their brochure may be viewed or downloaded below.
+They welcome new members and are happy to answer enquiries about Friends' activities.
+Their brochure may be viewed or downloaded below.

 |Friends of PABG Membership form.pdf||725.9 KB|